MystenLabs/sui/crates/sui-framework/docs/validator_set.md

 Called by <code><a href="sui_system.md#0x3_sui_system">sui_system</a></code>, to add a new stake to the validator.
 This request is added to the validator's staking pool's pending stake entries, processed at the end of the epoch.
+Aborts in case the staking amount is smaller than MIN_STAKING_THRESHOLD

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="validator_set.md#0x3_validator_set_request_add_stake">request_add_stake</a>(self: &<b>mut</b> <a href="validator_set.md#0x3_validator_set_ValidatorSet">validator_set::ValidatorSet</a>, validator_address: <b>address</b>, stake: <a href="_Balance">balance::Balance</a>&lt;<a href="_SUI">sui::SUI</a>&gt;, ctx: &<b>mut</b> <a href="_TxContext">tx_context::TxContext</a>)